deepchecks/deepchecks/docs/source/user-guide/tabular/supported_models.rst

 Working with Models and Predictions
 ===================================

-Some checks, specially the model evaluation related checks, require model predictions in order to run.
+Some checks, mainly the ones related to model evaluation, require model predictions in order to run.
 In deepchecks, predictions are passed into the suite / check ``run`` method in one of the following ways:

 * Passing a :ref:`model object <supported_models__passing_a_model>` that will compute the